-There are many articles are what shirt or jacket or pants to wear, I won’t go into details.
-The most helpful thing I have seen is the What to Wear calculator.
+There are many articles about what hat shirt or jacket or pants to wear, I won’t go into details.
+The most helpful thing I have seen is What to Wear calculator.

 3. Prevent falling, keep your feet protected and warm

 Slipping on ice and falling down on ice is certainly no fun, however, it can be prevented with the right gear.
 Many people use spikes or screws.
 My preferred way is using sheet metal screws.
 I use Hex head sheet metal screws, size 8, 3/8” long.
 You can use a drill, put the screws in the lugs, and it only takes a few minutes to “screw your shoes”.
 The first time I ran with screws in my shoes, I was running on a sheet of ice and I was pleasantly surprised how easy it was.

 A great way to keep your feet protected and warm is to use gaiters.
 The picture about is of my running partners and I at a recent event.
 Gaiters will keep the snow and any other debris out of your shoes, which in turn keeps your feet warmer.